 Returning home from combat can be both joyful and challenging.
 It’s common to have mixed emotions during this time.
 But are sadness, guilt, or despair taking over your life?
 You might feel alone, as if no one understands what you’ve been through.
 Interacting with other people may seem like a huge effort; you’d rather stay home by yourself.
 Or you’re feeling lost, maybe even questioning whether life is worth living.
 Thoughts and emotions like these can be signs of depression.
 Depression is a real illness, and it’s nothing to be ashamed of.
-No matter how bad you feel now, treatment can help you find happiness again.
+No matter how bad you feel now, treatment can help you find relief.

 Depression is more than having a bad day, or feeling “down” for a little while.
 It’s a mood disorder that involves feeling sad and hopeless for weeks or months at a time.
 It often starts when you’re faced with stressful life changes, such as being deployed or returning home from a combat tour.
 Big changes like these can be tough to adjust to, and it’s normal to feel sad or upset at first.
 These emotions should subside as you cope with the stress and get used to the changes.
 With depression, instead of going away, sadness and despair become a major part of your life.
 This makes it hard for you to function.
 Treatment is needed to bring balance back into your life.

 Being in combat has put you under a lot of stress.
 You may be grieving for friends who died, or upset about changes that happened at home while you were away.
 You may feel guilty or sad about the war.
 And you may be coping with physical injuries that have caused major changes in your life.
 Issues like these can lead to depression.
 Depression can run in families.
-And it can be made worse by use of drugs, alcohol, or certain medications.
+And it can be made worse by use of drugs, alcohol, or certain medicines.
 Whatever has happened to you, keep in mind that depression is not your fault.
 Don’t blame yourself.
 Instead, focus on changing your situation so you can start to feel better.

 If you are depressed, you feel unhappy, down, or sad most of the time.
 You lose interest in hobbies, activities, and people you used to enjoy.
 And you likely feel worthless, guilty, or hopeless.
 You may want to be left alone and withdraw from family and friends.
 You may also feel irritable with everyone around you.
 You may have thoughts of hurting or killing yourself.